-Course Spotlight: “Introduction to Mobile Phone Learning” Dr. Dominic Mentor Ed.D ’11 Instructional Technology & Media and Dr. Nabeel Ahmad Ed.D. ’09 Instructional Technology & MediaBy mst • Sep 16th, 2013 • Category: Communication, Computing, and Technology Education, Lead Story
+Course Spotlight: “Introduction to Mobile Phone Learning” Dr. Dominic Mentor Ed.D ’11 Instructional Technology & Media and Dr. Nabeel Ahmad Ed.D. ’09 Instructional Technology & MediaBy mst • Sep 16th, 2013 • Category: Communication, Media, and Learning Technologies Design, Lead Story

 Dominic and Nabeel, graduates of the CCTE program, are adjunct professors at Teachers College, teaching two courses: Introduction to Mobile Phone Learning in the CCTE program and Cognition and Hand-held Devices in The Human Cognition and Learning program in the Department of Human Development.
 Over the past four years they have established this mobile learning course at TC, which was the first course in the country that covered this topic.
 The two courses differ slightly; the Cognition and Handled Devices course focus on the deeper cognitive perspective of a wider plethora of mobile use for learning.